 | Season | Months | Nepal Conditions | Indian Calendar Alignment |

-| Autumn | October–November | Best — clear skies, dry trails, mountain views | Dussehra + Diwali break; Nepal’s Dashain + Tihar overlap with Indian festivals |
+| Autumn | October–November | Best season, with clear skies, dry trails, and mountain views | Dussehra and Diwali break.
+Nepal’s Dashain and Tihar overlap with Indian festivals. |

-| Early Winter | December | Excellent — crisp air, fewer crowds | Christmas break; school winter holidays |
+| Early Winter | December | Excellent, with crisp air and fewer crowds | Christmas break and school winter holidays |

-| Winter | January–February | Good — cold mornings, clear views, quiet | Republic Day, school boards, and senior travelers prefer cooler temperatures |
+| Winter | January–February | Good, with cold mornings, clear views, and quiet routes | Republic Day, school boards, and cooler weather for senior travelers |

-| Spring | March–May | Very good — warm days, rhododendron bloom | Holi break; summer school holidays begin in May |
+| Spring | March–May | Very good, with warm days and rhododendron blooms | Holi break and summer school holidays from May |

-| Monsoon | June–September | Rain, lush scenery, road risk | School summer holidays — manageable with domestic flights and good lodges |
+| Monsoon | June–September | Rain, lush scenery, and higher road disruption risk | School summer holidays.
+Manageable with domestic flights and good lodges. |

 Book 4 to 6 months ahead for Dussehra and Diwali windows.
 A Nepal luxury pilgrimage tour from India during October aligns with both Dussehra in India and Dashain in Nepal — dual festival timing adds cultural depth.
 Heritage hotels and luxury jungle lodges fill quickly during Indian public holiday clusters.